chfa monthly impact report

 Technical Assistance

-Staff Community Involvement Leave and
+Staff Community Involvement Leave and Day of Service Hours

 Technical Assistance Hours